metalivedev/www.docker.io/_pages/the-whole-story.md

 A container comprises an application and its dependencies.
 Containers serve to isolate processes which run in isolation in userspace on the host's operating system.

 This differs significantly from traditional VMs.
 Traditional, hardware virtualization (e.g. VMWare, KVM, Xen, EC2) aims to create an entire virtual machine.
-Each virtualized application contains not only the application (which may only be 10's of MB) along with the binaries and libraries needed to run that application, and an entire Guest operating System (which may measure in 10s of GB).
+Each virtualized application contains not only the application (which may only be 10's of MB) along with the binaries and libraries needed to run that application, but also an entire Guest operating System (which may measure in 10s of GB).

 The picture below captures the difference